Tom Frieden: Public Health Concepts and Advocacy

 Frieden developed the "Public Health Impact Pyramid," an influential framework that organizes public health interventions from societal changes to individual counseling based on their population impact and effort needed.

 His work in public health analytics has emphasized the importance of using multiple forms of evidence beyond randomized controlled trials.
 Building on work by Nobel Laureate Angus Deaton and others, he has argued that although trials provide valuable evidence, other study designs may better answer some public health questions.

 In global health policy, Frieden has advocated for restructuring World Bank health spending, eliminating cholera as both an immediate priority and preparation for future pandemics, and developing epidemic-ready primary health care systems.
 He has also called for more aggressive responses to emerging threats such as avian influenza.

 Personal life

 Frieden has two children, and his brother, Jeff Frieden, is a political scientist.
 Frieden is Jewish.

 In 2017, Frieden was awarded an honorary Sc.D. degree from New York University.

 In 2018, Frieden faced misdemeanor charges of forcible touching, third-degree sexual abuse and second-degree harassment.
 All charges were dropped.
 He pled guilty to disorderly conduct.
+Frieden is Jewish.